A biodegradable wooden cup and cutlery next to a young plant growing in crumpled paper

 • Algae: Algae, and more specifically microalgae, are a promising source because of their rapid growth and low resource requirements.
 They can be used to produce biofuels, chemicals and polymeric materials.

-• Agricultural waste: crop residues such as corn stalks and walnut shells can be recycled to produce biobased materials.
-This method gives a second life to waste by providing a useful raw material.
+• Agricultural waste: Manufacturers recycle agricultural waste, such as corn stalks and walnut shells, to produce bio-based materials.
+This method gives the waste a second life by providing a useful raw material.

-• Food waste: food waste, such as used oil and fruit residues, can be transformed into biobased products.
+• Food waste: Manufacturers transform food waste, such as used cooking oil or fruit residues, into bio-based products.

-These "renewable" raw materials are essential for the manufacture of biobased products.
-They offer a viable alternative to fossil-based products, and are generally less harmful to the environment.
-Selecting and optimizing the use of these raw materials is essential to developing high-performance, sustainable biobased products.
+Thanks to these various resources, manufacturers now have new alternatives to fossil-based raw materials.
+These renewable raw materials are essential for the production of bio-based products.
+They offer a viable alternative to fossil-based products while generally being less harmful to the environment.
+Selecting and optimizing the use of these raw materials is essential for developing high-performance, sustainable bio-based products.

 Manufacturing processes for biobased products